openstack-archive/infra-manual/doc/source/creators.rst

 the :file:`.gitreview` file in the renamed project to point to the new project name.

-Other projects you may need to update post-rename:

-* projects.txt in ``openstack/requirements``

 Review List for New Projects
 ============================